SUPERCILEX/fuc/rmz/README.md

 # rm zippy

-A zippy alternative to `rm`, a tool to remove files or directories.
+A zippy alternative to `rm`, a tool to remove files and directories.

 ## Installation